mdivjak/master/BACKLOG.md

 - [x] login logout
 - [x] editing profile info
 - [x] creating hiking tours
+  - [ ] add photos when creating tours
 - [x] viewing hikers that applied for a tour
 - [x] accepting or declining a tour
   - [x] send a notification to user on status change
-  - [ ] send comment to user with status change
 - [x] notification on applied hiker
+  - [ ] personalize the notification message

 ### Registered hiker
 - [x] login logout